-Courses I. and II.-Wood Working for Secondary Schools.-Shop Work.-Study of materials and methods of instruction.
+Courses I.-Wood Working for Secondary Schools.-Shop Work.-Study of materials and methods of instruction.
 This course aims primarily at a training in the technical processes of wood-working as a basis for instruction in the elementary and secondary schools.
 An analysis of the action of cutting tools is made, and the introduction of tools in class use discussed.
 Methods of Manual Training instruction are studied at length, and the presentation of typical projects suitable for the upper grades is considered in detail.
-Two laboratory periods a week; both terms; 4 credits.
+Two laboratory periods a week; first term; 2 credits.
 Prerequisite, Manual Arts B.